mgaitan/sublime-rst-completion/README.rst

 Sublime Text Restructured Text Code Completion (rst)
 =======================================================

-Some convenience snippets and completion hints for Sublime text editor.
+A group of snippets and commands to facilitate writing restructuredText with Sublime text editor.
 This plugin will hopefully evolve to make Sublime a useful documentation toolkit.

 Install
 -------